LabSid-USP/RUBEM/doc/source/userguide.rst

 .. code-block:: console

-   $ python rubem --version
+   $ rubem --version
    RUBEM v0.9.0-beta.3

 Use ``-c`` or ``--configfile`` to set the path of the RUBEM configuration file.

 .. code-block:: console

-   $ python rubem --configfile project-config.json
+   $ rubem --configfile project-config.json
    .## Timestep 1 of 24
    .## Timestep 2 of 24
    .## Timestep 3 of 24